-How To Work With Travel Bloggers and When You Should Pay.
+How To Work With Travel Bloggers & Influencers – and When You Should Pay.

-I first created this page as a response to the overwhelming positive feedback I received after giving this presentation at the WTM Ski Conference in Austria in 2015.
+I first created this page as a response to the overwhelming positive feedback I received after giving this presentation at the WTM Ski Conference in Austria way back in 2016 – when travel brands were just beginning to navigate working with professional content creators and the concept of influencers was still in its infancy.

-As promised here’s a ‘Working With Bloggers Cheat Sheet’…
+As promised here’s a ‘Working With Bloggers / Influencers Cheat Sheet’…

-It takes more to impress a blogger who has already tried this form of travel: while its great to work with a blogger who loves everything, you want constructive, educated and useful feedback on what differentiates you from your competitors.
+It takes more to impress a blogger/influencer who has already tried this form of travel: while it’s great to work with a blogger/influencer who loves everything, you want constructive, educated and useful feedback on what differentiates you from your competitors.

 - Blogging has been going for a few years now and has matured into 2 distinct camps; hobby and professional.
 There’s nothing wrong with both but don’t mix up the two.